jasjeetsuri/B2C-IEF-Custom-Policies/README.md

 6. Update the `TenantId` parameter in all files to match your B2C Tenant, in the format `something.onmicrosoft.com`.

+7. Create an AAD B2C Application Registration.
+Choose to include a Web API and add https://jwt.ms as a reply url.

+8. Upload and Test your policies via the AAD B2C Blade at portal.azure.com as noted [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-get-started-custom#upload-the-policies).

 ## Examples
 * [MFA IP Timeout](https://github.com/jasjeetsuri/B2C-IEF-Custom-Policies/tree/master/LocalAccounts%20-%20MFA%20IP%20Timeout) - A policy which forces the user to do MFA on 3 conditions:
     1. The user has newly signed up.